PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 19:11:39
+Last updated: 2024-04-05 19:12:45
-Random Quote: You all know exactly who I am.
-Say my name. - Walter White
+Random Quote: Well, if there is something wrong with him, it ain't constipation. - Meemaw